gevent/gevent/docs/api/index.rst

 Functional Areas
 ================

-This section of the document groups gevent APIs by functional area.
+This section of the document groups gevent APIs by functional area (it may not be complete).
-For an alphabetical listing by module, see :ref:`api_module_listing`.
+For a complete alphabetical listing by module, see :ref:`api_module_listing`.

 High-level concepts
 -------------------
 .. toctree::
+   :maxdepth: 1

    gevent
    gevent.timeout